 Maintaining the temperature of the sample system tubing above the dew point of the sample is vital to prevent condensation.
-Any condensation invalidates the sampling process as it changes the water vapor content of the gas being measured.
-Condensed liquid can alter the humidity elsewhere by dripping or running to other locations where it may re-evaporate.
+Any condensation invalidates the sampling process as it reduces the water vapor content of the gas being measured.
+Condensed liquid can also alter the humidity elsewhere by dripping or running to other locations where it may re-evaporate.

+Although ambient pressure does not change drastically in a single location, the gas sample pressure does need to be kept constant to avoid inconsistencies introduced by adsorption or desorption.
 The integrity of all connections is also an important consideration, especially when sampling low dew points at an elevated pressure.
-If a small leak occurs in a high pressure line, gas will leak out but vortices at the leak point and a negative vapor pressure differential will also allow water vapor to contaminate the flow.
+If a small leak occurs in a high-pressure line, gas will leak out; however, vortices at the leak point and a negative vapor pressure differential will also allow water vapor to contaminate the flow.